 Students are expected to attend all seminar classes.
-While participation depends being in class, the grade for participation is not based on attendance per se.
+While participation depends being in class, the grade for participation is not based on attendance - it is based on participation.

 Academic Integrity for Students

 York University takes academic integrity very seriously; please familiarize yourself with Information about the Senate Policy on Academic Honesty.